 Ask students within each group to try to reach a consensus about which one presents the greatest challenge to the country’s national security and explain why that issue is the most pressing.
 Show slide 2 in the PowerPoint deck.
 To facilitate the discussion, distribute Greatest Challenge to National Security and have students cut the sheet into nine cards, each containing one of the threats.
 Then, ask the group to rank order the cards to reflect its degree of importance from high to low.
 When each group has reached an agreement, have each group report their top three, list these on the board, and lead the class in a discussion exploring the choices made by each group and the reasons behind those choices.

 Inform students that on August 26, 2010, then-Chairman of the Joint Chiefs of Staff, Navy Admiral Mike Mullen, identified the national debt as the single biggest threat to national security.
 Based on their discussions, ask students to speculate about Mullen’s reasoning behind this statement and why he believes the debt threatens our sovereignty.

-After the groups are familiar with all four articles, lead a class discussion guided by the following questions to further assess students’ understanding.
+After the small groups are familiar with all four articles, lead a class discussion guided by the questions in the Teacher Discussion Guide to further assess students’ understanding.
 Encourage students to cite evidence from the readings to support their views about each question.

-To conclude this activity, instruct students to write a brief essay based on the following situation.
+Instruct students to write a brief essay based on the following situation.
 Write the following on the board: